 We will accept both the GMAT and GRE.
 Scores are valid for five years from the date you took the test to the date of the application deadline.
 You may self-report your score on the application or upload unofficial score reports.
 If accepted, official reports will be required.
 If you take the GMAT or GRE more than once, we will use your highest total score and the corresponding breakout scores in evaluating your application.
 We do not mix and match scores.

-We do not waive the standardized test score for any reason, ever.
+Note: We DO not waive the standardized test score for any reason.

 Your resume should include up-to-date educational information and professional experience.
 Please include dates.
 These should correspond with the dates you provide in your application.
 You may include community/professional service activities as well as hobbies/interests.
 We recommend that your resume be no longer than one page.